mongodb/specifications/source/unified-test-format/unified-test-format.rst

 * create section for related SPEC tickets and explain which are addressed by this spec or suitable to be completed after the format is approved (e.g. those that pertain to porting over other spec tests to the new format).

+* add required top-level description field, which test runners may use for debugging or log messages

 2020-08-26: